Breast Reduction Surgery San Diego

 Breast reduction, also known as mammoplasty, is designed to alleviate these conditions.
 The procedure removes fat, glandular tissue, and skin from the breasts, making them smaller, lighter, and firmer.
 It can also reduce the size of the areola, the darker skin surrounding the nipple.
 The results are intended to give women smaller, better-shaped breasts in proportion with the rest of the body.

 Because heavy breasts often sag, breast reduction always includes a breast lift.
 This can give the most beneficial improvement in breast position.
-Your surgeon will make the best recommendations for you in your consultation.
+Dr. Lee will make the best recommendations for you in your consultation.

 Techniques for breast reduction vary, but the most common procedure involves an anchor-shaped incision that circles the areola, extends downward, and follows the natural curve of the crease beneath the breast.
 Another technique called a “vertical reduction” utilizes a scar around the areola and vertically down to the bottom of the breast.
-Your surgeon will remove excess glandular tissue, fat, and skin, and move the nipple and areola into their new position.
+Dr. Lee removes excess glandular tissue, fat, and skin, and will move the nipple and areola into their new position.
 Some patients elect to have their nipples reduced as well.

 Liposuction can often be used on the sides of the breast to optimize the result and produce better symmetry.